EnSpec/Plant_CNC_Controller/README.md

 has been passed (i.e. 3 complete ascii integers have been passed in).
 4. Perform an action based on the current instruction (see the next section for details)
+    * Some instructions (eg Move) create temporary states, these are not currently documented
 #### Serial Communication
 Instructions to be sent over serial are formed from 3 null zero (indicated by `\0`) - separated ASCII integers.